GFlechas/BE.A-Mentor-GPT-Methodology/README.md

 ## Knowledge Resources

 Here's a list of the publically available resources we shared with our model as well as the data sources we currated ourselves for our BE.AMentor example.

 * Our combined Energy Summary and Statistics of the DOE Prototype Buildings
     * [prototype_building_stats.csv](prototype_building_stats.csv)
 * All questions and answers from the Unmethours Forum (current as of 5/21/2024)
     * [unmethours_questions_answers_5-21-24.json](unmethours_questions_answers_5-21-24.json)

+**Note on using ASHRAE materials:** Please note the ASHRAE current statement on the use of their published materials with AI tools like chatGPT:

+<p style="text-align: center; font-style:italic ;">Artificial intelligence (AI) policy: ASHRAE prohibits the entry of content from any ASHRAE publication or related ASHRAE intellectual property (IP) into any AI tool, including but not limited to ChatGPT.
+Additionally, creating derivative works of ASHRAE IP using AI is also prohibited without express written permission from ASHRAE.</p>

+<p style="text-align: right; font-style:italic ;"><a href=https://www.ashrae.org/technical-resources/ashrae-journal>ASHRAE Journal referenced on 5/21/2024</a></p>

+Therefore, we can not recommend you upload personal .pdf copies of ASHRAE standards or publications to a personalized, private custom GPT.

 ## Contributing